Predicting heifer pregnancy rates from pre-mating weights

 Predicting pregnancy rates from weights in first lactation heifers

 When it comes to predicting pregnancy rates from weights in first lactation heifers (ie. re-conception rate after first calving) the other factor to take into account when evaluating pre-calving weights is whether the weights have been corrected for the weight of the pregnancy.
 Most weights quoted in research papers have been corrected for stage of pregnancy as the weight of a pregnancy (including the foetus/calf, fluid, membranes and placenta) varies greatly depending on how advanced the pregnancy is.
-For example, a two-month pregnancy weighs two kg while a nine month pregnancy weighs 59 kg.
-The weight of the pregnancy is lost at calving, so it is not actually part of a heifer’s body weight and does not reflect her body reserves.
+For example, a two month pregnancy weighs two kg while a nine month pregnancy weighs 59 kg.
+Note that the weight of the pregnancy is lost at calving, so it is not actually part of a heifer’s body weight and does not reflect her body reserves.

 | PM Wt (kg) Corrected |